tangaiyun/EasySorter/README.md

 ```

 ### Add to your POM
-Then create a Spring boot API project refer to sample project "demo1"，and you need to add dependency in pom.xml
+Then create a Maven project，and you need to add dependency in your pom.xml

 ``` xml
         <dependency>